Frequently Asked Questions

 Avalonia is maintained by a vibrant community of developers, with contributions from hundreds of individuals.
 Alongside this, the 'core' team comprises around 20 seasoned developers.
 Additionally, a commercial entity, AvaloniaUI OÜ, was established by the core team that funds a team of full-time developers dedicated to advancing Avalonia.

 Avalonia was initially published to GitHub in 2013, though its original name was Perspect.
 It's been actively developed for the last decade.
+You can read a little more about the beginnings of Avalonia in our 10th anniversary celebration blog post.

 Avalonia, being open-source, allows anyone to contribute to the project's future.
 With that said, we understand the critical importance of long-term support when selecting a framework.
 Avalonia is an enterprise-grade tool built on a decade of open-source development.
 We've developed comprehensive product roadmaps that extend well into the next decade, underlining our commitment to sustained innovation and support.

 Avalonia is funded entirely by AvaloniaUI OÜ, a commercial entity created by the core team of developers.
 The company provides commercial support agreements, development services and sells licenses to Avalonia XPF, our cross-platform fork of WPF.
 The company has been profitable since its inception and operates without pressures of external investment, ensuring we can focus on customer needs.
+You can read about how we're creating a sustainable business model for Avalonia on our blog.

 Avalonia XPF is based on WPF shipped with .NET 6.0 SDK.
 For WPF apps that are using older versions of .NET, we recommend upgrading to NET6, NET7 or NET8